AwesomesauceLabs/piglet-manual/index.md

 @lst:runtime-animation shows an example script that imports a glTF model with an animation at runtime, and then immediately plays the animation.
-The basic steps for importing a glTF model are always the same, regardless of whether the model has animations: (1) create a `GltfImportTask` in the `Start` method, and (2) advance execution of the task by calling `GltfImportTask.MoveNext` in `Update`.
+The basic steps for importing an animated glTF model are the same as for static models: (1) create a `GltfImportTask` in the `Start` method, and (2) advance execution of the task by calling `GltfImportTask.MoveNext` in `Update`.

 To play the animation after the model has finished loading, we assign the `OnComplete` method to `_task.OnCompleted` in `Start`.
 Piglet